wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.0.2 =
+* AFTER UPGRADING FROM 2.9.14: Make sure you deactivate and reactivate Relevanssi in order to make the database changes happen.
+* Fixed the "Cannot use a scalar value as an array" bug in indexing.
+* Role-Scoper users: in order to make Relevanssi work with Role-Scoper, replace the Relevanssi helper file in Role-Scoper with [this file](http://www.relevanssi.com/relevanssi-helper-front_rs.txt).
+* Removed an error message about set_time_limit() under safe_mode.
+* Jetpack Contact Form shortcode caused problems when indexing.
+Relevanssi will now simply remove the shortcode before indexing.

 = 3.0.1 =
 * AFTER UPGRADING FROM 2.9.14: Make sure you deactivate and reactivate Relevanssi in order to make the database changes happen.